Bonner General Behavioral Health

 In his college years, Dr. Wassif raced on the Penn State Cycling Team.
 Though his racing days are behind him, he still rides as often as possible, passing the joy of the sport on to his kids.

-Heather Bartlett, PMHMP, known to her friends, coworkers, and community as “Sunshine,” was raised in Sandpoint.
+Heather Bartlett, PMHNP, known to her friends, coworkers, and community as “Sunshine,” was raised in Sandpoint.
 She grew up skiing at Schweitzer, picking huckleberries, and swimming in Lake Pend Oreille.
 “My family and I love this area and feel so privileged to call it our home.”

 She has been a registered nurse for over 28 years, working in many settings, including the ICU and emergency room.
 She received a master’s degree in nursing from Frontier Nursing University, based in Versailles, Kentucky, and is board certified in Psychiatric Mental Health across the age spectrum (child, adolescent, and adult).
 Her clinical areas of interest are ADHD, anxiety, depression, bipolar illness, schizophrenia, substance use, and trauma.